labilezhu/istio-insider-en/docs/source/troubleshooting/istio-troubleshooting/tcpproxy-half-close-connection-leak/tcpproxy-half-close-connection-leak.md

 Good news is:`Envoy TCPProxy Filter` has an [idle_timeout](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/tcp_proxy/v3/tcp_proxy.proto) setting which by default is 1 hour.
 So above problem will have a 1 hour leak window before being GC.

+But in some scenarios, it will be an issue anyway.
+The github issue I submited: [TCP Proxy half-closed connection leak for 1 hour in some scenarios #43297](https://github.com/istio/istio/issues/43297)

 ## Base knowledge

 - Make a connection by specified ephemeral port. e.g: